ferdn4ndo/userver-logger-api/README.md

 * **DATABASE_FILE**: The filename of the SQLite database file (inside the `data` folder) to store the parsed log entries.
 (Default: `sqlite.db`)
 * **TEST_DATABASE_FILE**: The filename of the SQLite database file (inside the `data` folder) to use during the tests.
 (Default: `test.sqlite.db`)
 * **EMPTY_DATABASE_FILE**: The filename of the SQLite database file (inside the `fixture` folder) without any table, to be used when preparing a new test environment.
+* **CORS_ALLOWED_HOSTS**: The list of hosts (comma-separated) serves as the response for the CORS header (Access-Control-Allow-Origin).
+If empty or not informed, the wildcard `*` will be assumed, meaning that the API will be accessible from any origin.

 ## How to run